Siemens-Healthineers/K2s/docs/op-manual/creating-offline-package.md

 !!! note
     The node package is intended for extending an existing cluster with a Linux worker node.
 It is separate from the full offline installation package used for installing *K2s* itself.

+!!! note
+    Creating the node package does not require that *K2s* is already installed on the current machine.

 See [Extending K2s cluster](extending-k2s-cluster.md) for the complete node onboarding workflow.